timday/coronavirus/docs/index.md

 Correlations
 ------------
-From the ONS, there is some UTLA-level data available (for England) various health and deprivation metrics.
+From the ONS, there is some UTLA-level data available (for England) for various health and deprivation metrics.
 Is there some correlation between these measures and the rate that virus case-counts are growing at?

 ### Health